EmbarkStudios/rust-ecosystem/README.md

 * 🏎 __Rust on GPU__ - future compute & ML programming models beyond shaders

 You can participate in active discussions about these topics and more through the __[Issues](https://github.com/EmbarkStudios/rust-ecosystem/issues)__ on this repository.

-## How

-TODO:

-Visbility / transparency

-Build commmunity & ecosystems

-Partner with other companies & organizations

-Contracting work

 ## Sponsorships